Quafadas/vecxt/site/docs/_docs/benchmarks/addScalar.md

 # Conclusion

 To my surprise, the vectorised version is slower than the standard `while` loop, in nearly each case and across the two environments I have to test in.
+Although the volatility of the vectorised version is lower, the throughput is significantly lowe

 It could be, that the JDK is simply very good at optimising this case.
 Feedback welcomed - but as the standard while loop outperforms the vectorised version, the standard `while loop` version is left included.